SolomonDefi/solomon-monorepo/apps/api-evidence/README.md

 ### Run the app

 First you'll need to create a database (make sure Postgres is installed).
-Make sure to set the appropriate variables in `.env` as well.
+Make sure to set the appropriate variables in `src/.env` as well.
+You can copy `.env.dist` as a reference

 ```
 createdb -U <dbuser> <dbname>